 - Obtain an undergraduate degree in communicative disorders, with a cumulative GPA of at least 3.0.

 - Submit GRE scores (taken in the last five years).
+The GRE code for ENMU is 4299 and the department GRE code is 0627.

 - Submit official transcript.